Greeting to the Pilgrims

 Be Holy as He is Holy

 13 So then: Gird up the loins of your mind, stay sober, and fix your hope completely on the grace to be brought to you at the revelation of Jesus Christ.
-14 As obedient children, do not give way to the evil desires you formerly indulged when you lived in ignorance, 15 but, like the Holy One who called you, be holy in all your conduct; 16 for it is written, “Be holy, for I am holy.”7
+14 As obedient children, do not give way to the evil desires you formerly indulged when you lived in ignorance; 15 but instead, like the Holy One who called you, be holy in all your conduct; 16 for it is written, “Be holy, for I am holy.”7

-17 And if you call him “Father” who judges impartially according to each one’s work, then conduct yourselves in reverent fear throughout the time of your sojourn on earth, 18 knowing that you were not redeemed with corruptible things such as silver or gold from the empty way of life handed down to you by your forefathers.
-19 No,8 you were redeemed with precious blood like that of a lamb without spot or blemish, the blood of Christ himself.
-20 He was chosen9 before the foundation of the world, but in these last times was manifested for you; 21 and because of him you are10 now believers in God, who raised him from the dead and gave him glory, so that your faith and hope are in God.
+17 And if you call him “Father” who judges impartially according to each one’s work, then conduct yourselves in reverent fear throughout the time of your sojourn upon the earth, 18 knowing that you were not redeemed with corruptible things such as silver or gold from the empty way of life handed down to you by your forefathers.
+19 No,8 you were redeemed with precious blood like that of a lamb without spot or blemish: the blood of Christ himself.
+20 He was chosen9 before the founding of the world, but in these last times was manifested for your sake; 21 and because of him you are10 now believers in God, who raised him from the dead and gave him glory, so that your faith and hope are in God.

 Love One Another

-22 Since, then, in obedience to the truth you have purified your souls for11 a sincere love of the brotherhood, love one another fervently from the heart.
+22 Having, then, purified your souls in obedience to the truth for11 a sincere love of the brotherhood, love one another fervently from the heart.
 23 For you have been born again—not from corruptible seed, but from incorruptible—through the living and enduring word of God.
 24 For “All flesh is like the grass, and all its glory like the flower of the grass.
-The grass withers and its flower falls away, 25 but the word of the Lord endures forever.”12 And this word is the good news that was proclaimed to you.
+The grass withers and its flower falls away, 25 but the word of the Lord endures forever.”12 And that word is the good news which was proclaimed to you.

 - Lit.
-God the Father, in sanctification of Spirit (or spirit) unto obedience
+God the Father, in sanctification of (the) Spirit (or spirit) unto obedience

 - Or proven character